LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 POST    /tasks/:id/delete       controllers.Application.deleteTask(id: Long)
 ```

-We create a route to list all tasks, and another ones to handle task creation and deletion.
+We create a route to list all tasks, and a couple of others to handle task creation and deletion.
 The route to handle task deletion defines a variable argument `id` in the URL path.
 This value is then passed to the `deleteTask` method that will create the `Action`.

 Now if your reload in your browser, you will see that Play cannot compile your routes files: